iainbullock/tesla-http-proxy-docker/README.md

 Now tested and working as expected with Home Assistant custom integration https://github.com/alandtse/tesla

-I need to update the installation instructions slightly and tidy various things up.
-Raise an issue if you need support regarding setup of the proxy

 Originally this was a fork of https://github.com/llamafilm/tesla-http-proxy-addon.
 All credit to llamafilm (https://github.com/llamafilm) for developing most of this.

-Provides a standalone docker version instead of a Home Assistant Add-on.
+This version provides a standalone docker version instead of a Home Assistant Add-on.
 This means it can work with versions of Home Assistant which don't allow Add-Ons (e.g. docker version).

 This docker runs the official Tesla HTTP Proxy to allow Fleet API requests on modern vehicles.
 Please do not bother Tesla for support on this.